Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Discussion and conclusions

 \section{Discussion and conclusions}

-We have compared the sensitivity of the LHC detectors ATLAS, CMS and LHCb to heavy neutrinos from $W$ boson decays in displaced vertex searches in three benchmark models, in each of which the heavy neutrinos mix exclusively with one SM generation.
+We have compared the sensitivity of the \LHC detectors ATLAS, CMS and LHCb to heavy neutrinos from $W$ boson decays in displaced vertex searches in three benchmark models, in each of which the heavy neutrinos mix exclusively with one \SM generation.
 Moreover, we propose a new search strategy that includes the muon chambers to detect tracks from the displaced vertex.
-We summarise our main results in Figure \ref{fig:summary}.
-In Figure \ref{fig:results} we present more detailed estimates for each of the different scenarios we investigated when both, leptonic hand hadronic final states are included.
-Figure \ref{fig:leptonic} shows the sensitivity for purely leptonic decays, and Figure \ref{fig:LHCb} illustrates how the LHCb sensitivity depends on the part of the tracker that is used for the displaced vertex search.
+We summarise our main results in \cref{fig:summary}.
+In \cref{fig:results} we present more detailed estimates for each of the different scenarios we investigated when both, leptonic hand hadronic final states are included. \cref{fig:leptonic} shows the sensitivity for purely leptonic decays, and \cref{fig:LHCb} illustrates how the LHCb sensitivity depends on the part of the tracker that is used for the displaced vertex search.

-We find that the sensitivity that can be reached at ATLAS or CMS with \unit[300]{fb\inv} exceeds existing bounds by three orders of magnitude for mixing with the first and second generation and by one order of magnitude for mixing with the third generation.
-The reach of LHCb is a bit more than an order of magnitude worse than ATLAS and CMS.
-It is noteworthy that the sensitivity in terms of the squared mixing angle $U_a^2$ scales linearly with the integrated luminosity, which can be illustrated with the simple estimate \eqref{eq:number of events}.
-The reason is that the LHC is practically used as an intensity frontier machine.
-This has the important implication that the HL-LHC can further improve the sensitivity by an additional order of magnitude, as shown in Figure~\ref{fig:results}.
-Our results qualitatively agree with other recent studies, but are more general in the sense that we for the first time compare all three detectors in all three scenarios for both, the LHC and HL-LHC.
+We find that the sensitivity that can be reached at ATLAS or CMS with \unit[300]{\inv{fb}} exceeds existing bounds by three orders of magnitude for mixing with the first and second generation and by one order of magnitude for mixing with the third generation.
+The reach of LHCb shown in \cref{fig:results} is more than an order of magnitude worse than ATLAS and CMS.
+The main reason for this is the lower integrated luminosity.
+However, \cref{fig:summary} suggests that the LHCb sensitivity in the scenario with exclusive coupling to the third generation can be competitive with ATLAS and CMS if the \RICH 2 is used.
+Our results in this regard are not conclusive considering that we have made simplifying assumptions about the efficiencies in the \RICH 2.
+Additionally, there are statistical uncertainties in this particular channel due to the comparably small number of total events.
+We propose to address this issue with a dedicated study.

+It is noteworthy that the sensitivity in terms of the squared mixing angle $U_a^2$ scales with the square root of the integrated luminosity for small values of $U_a^2$, which can be illustrated by expanding the simple estimate \eqref{eq:number of events} in $\Gamma_N l_1$.
+The reason is that the \LHC is practically used as an intensity frontier machine.
+This has the important implication that the \HLLHC can further improve the sensitivity considerably, as shown in \cref{fig:results}.
+Our results qualitatively agree with other recent studies, but are more general in the sense that we for the first time compare all three detectors in all three scenarios for both, the \LHC and \HLLHC.